grom-it/howto/solea/README.md

 ## You wonder about the yellow water indicator ball?

 It's a hollow 3D-printed ball with a diameter of 6mm.
+Printing time: 3m. ;)